aliadnan777/linux-and-network-information/README.md

   * ELK Elasticsearch log, it function is "indexing of logs"
   * Logstash, this clustor gathered logs and deliver to Elastic search
   * kibana , kibana is just for visualizing
+* SSL , SSL Certificates are small data files that digitally bind a cryptographic key to an organization's details.
+When installed on a web server, it activates the padlock and the https protocol (over port 443) and allows secure connections from a web server to a browser.